 The larger part of St. Andrew's remains were apparently stolen from Constantinople in 1210 and these were transported to Amalfi in Southern Italy where they still lie.
 In 1879 the Archbishop of Amalfi sent a small piece of the Saint's shoulder blade from the Amalfi relics to the re-established Roman Catholic community in Scotland.

-On 11 April 1462 the governor of the city of Patras Thomas Palaiologos, the last ruler of Morea and brother of the last Roman Emperor Constantine Palaiologos, left Patras and went to the West, due to the fact that the Turks took over Peloponnesos in 1460.
-Thomas Palaiologos took with him the Precious Skull of the First-Called Apostle in order to protect it from not falling into the hands of the Turks, and there he handed it over to the Latins to ensure its safety.
+On 11 April 1462 the governor of the city of Patras, Thomas Palaiologos, the last ruler of Morea and brother of the last Roman Emperor Constantine Palaiologos, left Patras and went to the West, due to the fact that the Turks took over Peloponnesos in 1460.
+Thomas Palaiologos took with him the Honorable Skull of the First-Called Apostle in order to protect it from not falling into the hands of the Turks, and there he handed it over to the Latins to ensure its safety.
 In return, Thomas was given the Golden Rose, a palace in Rome and an annual allowance of 6,000 ducats.
-Pope Pius II promised to keep the skull and Thomas safely "as long as danger threatened".
+Pope Pius II promised to keep the Skull and Thomas safe "as long as danger threatened".